 Fresno County Blossom Trail

 The Central Valley provides California with a myriad of places to feast your eyes on the blossoming almond orchards.
-After Fresno, Escalon, a city with less than 10,000 residents, amazes with blooming fruit and nut trees at the beginning of spring.
+After Fresno, Escalon, a city with less than 10,000 residents, amazes with its blooming fruit and nut trees at the beginning of the spring season.
 The word Escalon comes from Danish and means “stepping stones”.

 The city takes its beginnings in the late 1800s when James Wheeler Jones settled in the area with his family.
 While James had little to do with the establishment of the community, his son John Wheeler Jones was credited as one of the main founders of the town.
 Escalon has been a leading agricultural community since the time of its creation.